 A dealership or lube franchise says I should get a “fuel injector flush” every 15,000 miles as maintenance.
 What do you think?

-Don’t get me started!
 I have yet to see an owner’s manual that contains any such recommendation for ANY make of car!
 This service falls under the category of “additional profit,” perhaps to offset a “loss-leader” oil and filter change price.
-Your warranty does not require this service and no domestic or Asian vehicle manufacturer recommends it.
+Your warranty does not require this service and no domestic or Asian vehicle manufacturer recommends it as routine maintenance.
 15-20 years ago when fuel injected vehicles were not common there were some problems with gasoline causing deposits in the fuel injectors, but those days are long gone.
 If you have a high mileage vehicle that is sluggish and all other causes have been ruled out, a couple cans of Techron additive in the gas tank won’t hurt and, in rare cases, may help.
 This product is available at most auto parts stores.
+We have fuel injector flushing equipment but it is rarely used.
+It can’t hurt but rarely helps.

 I don’t usually use 93 octane gas but I have heard it is a good idea to use it every fifth tankful or so to clean out the system.
 What do you think?